 No matter which option you choose, if you deposit in Macanese pataca, your funds will be converted to another currency, usually US dollars, and you will likely find that the conversion results in your account having a little less than expected.
 Such is the nature of currency exchange.

 Like many nations, the Philippines bans non-government entities from offering sports betting to residents, but it does not have any laws that directly address whether residents are allowed to place bets online at foreign sportsbooks.

-In 2012, the courts found that the absence of such a ban means that betting online at offshore sites is perfectly fine, and Filipinos have no shortage of betting sites to choose from.
+In 2012, the courts found that the absence of such a ban means that betting online is perfectly fine, and Filipinos have no shortage of betting sites to choose from.

-Many Filipinos choose offshore sportsbooks instead of the government-sanctioned options because the odds are more favorable in almost every situation.
+Many Filipinos choose foreign sportsbooks instead of the government-sanctioned options because the odds are more favorable in almost every situation.
 One experienced bettor recounted the following discrepancy in odds: